 Hybrids which are considered ‘best’ between traditional varieties have been sometimes improved using the individual combining ability testing method, which takes advantage of the genetic variability within Tall varieties.

-of a Dwarf x Tall Hybrid
+Example of improvement of a Dwarf x Tall Hybrid |

 This can be explained using the following example: PB113 is hybrid developed by crossing the CRD (Cameroon Red Dwarf) and a selected population of RIT (Rennell Island Tall).
 Their excellent performance has been further enhanced.
 Forty-five RIT parent palms have been individually crossed with CRD.
 The progenies obtained are therefore, half-sib families each from one RIT as male and several CRD as female.
 In the absence of a secure cloning method that does not destroy the sampled palms; the individually tested male parents have been conserved and multiplied by selfing.
 The best self-families, each constituted of about 100 are conserved as pollen donors for seednut production.
 The results of these experiments show that selecting the best families give 15 to 30% genetic progress on yields (Bourdeix et al. 1989).
 It is to be noted that these experiments were mainly planted in Côte d'Ivoire before 1990.
 Vanuatu also planted a few experiments but has not yet released their results to farmers.